iPaaS from SAP

-SAP Integration Suite FAQ's
+SAP Integration Suite FAQs

 Frequently Asked Questions

 Integration platform as a service (iPaaS) delivers a cloud service for application, data, process, and service-oriented architecture (SOA) integration scenarios.
-It is a multitenant platform that supports cloud-to-cloud, cloud-to-on-premise, on-premise-to-on-premise, and B2B integration.
+It's a multitenant platform that supports cloud-to-cloud, cloud-to-on-premise, on-premise-to-on-premise, and B2B integration.
 It supports real-time integration and scales to meet the high-volume demands of mobile; extract, transform, and load (ETL); and electronic data interchange (EDI) environments.

 Source: Gartner "Technology Insight for Enterprise Integration PaaS" Massimo Pezzini, Benoit Lheureux, 31 July 2019

 Enterprise integration is a data challenge.
-So much data exists within organizations that the term Big Data now refers to the size and variety of data sources.
+So much data exists within organisations that the term Big Data now refers to the size and variety of data sources.
 A large volume of data existing in a variety of nonstandard formats can be of significant business value, but first, it must be integrated from multiple sources or applications.
-The Internet of Things (IoT) also represents a new opportunity to connect with customers and analyze useful data through everyday devices, but you must filter out the critical data that needs to go to your data center.
+The Internet of Things (IoT) also represents a new opportunity to connect with customers and analyse useful data through everyday devices, but you must filter out the critical data that needs to go to your data centre.
 Web applications further add to the complexity of enterprise integration, especially when legacy applications must be integrated with a service-based architecture, like microservices.